vil02/BFMachines/cpp/README.md

 # Requirements, dependencies, ...

 The code is basically written in the spirit of C++17.
-I am using GNU GCC Compiler 9.2.
+I am using GNU GCC Compiler 9.2 (also tested with 10.2).
 [Tests](tests) use Boost.Test.
-I am using Boost 1.72.
+I am using Boost 1.72 (also tested with 1.75).